Park Bo-gum: Public image

-Park has served as an ambassador and endorser for a wide range of dosmetic and international brands.
+Park has served as an ambassador and endorser for a wide range of dometic and international brands.
 The Korean Business Research Institute has referred to his strong consumer influence as the "Park Bo-gum Effect", noting his consistently high brand reputation rankings.
-He was voted the Top Celebrity Endorser of 2017 by South Korean marketing executives.
+He was voted the Top Celebrity Endorser of 2017 by South Korean marketing executives, and has ranked highly in Korea Broadcast Advertising Corporation's Advertising Model of the Year surveys.

-Park has worked with Coca-Cola for four consecutive years, and was one of the torchbearer of the 2018 Winter Olympics.
-He was the first male endorser of the Japanese chocolate brand Ghana, and became the first actor appointed as the global ambassador of the French luxury brand Celine.

-In 2025, South Korea's Ministry of Culture, Sports and Tourism appointed Park as the first male "Hallyu Cultural Artist" to promote traditional costume and hanbok-related cultural initiatives globally.
-He was also named honorary ambassador for 2025 Korea Tourism by the ministry, and appointed as honorary ambassador by Incheon International Airport Corporation for a three-year term.
+In April 2025, The Ministry of Culture, Sports and Tourism appointed Park as the face of 2025 Hanbok Wave Initiative.